|

 [IV-5]

-to do with us?
-What fate awaits us?
+they intend to do with us?
+What fate

 .With

-first words addressed to us since our arrest and
+to us since our arrest and forced entry

 will work.
 All will live in normal